nodecross/nodex-docs/source/unid_edge/index.md

 ### E2E Secure Channel

-Two-way communication (device-cloud, device- device) happens via a message handler, called by the customer, UNiD HUB.
-UNiD EDGE stores UNiD HUB's DID in RoT SPE as pre-configuration.
-The device performs handshakes with the UNiD HUB to establish an end-to-end secure channel.
+Two-way communication (device-cloud, device- device) happens via a message handler, called by the customer, NodeX HUB.
+NodeX EDGE stores NodeX HUB's DID in RoT SPE as pre-configuration.
+The device performs handshakes with the NodeX HUB to establish an end-to-end secure channel.
 In the handshake process, the system sends the public key (for encryption) and encrypted and signed message including client_id and client_secret to the server as client hello.
 The server generates a common key with a received public key, and decrypts the message to verify the device's signature and client_secret, and responds with an encrypted and signed message to the device.
 The device then verifies the server's signature and compares the server's DID with the pre-configured DID to authenticate the server, and completes the handshake process.

 ### Access Control

 The system software stores in PSA-RoT secure storage a security policy regarding access privileges.
 Such a security policy is used by the system software to manage access privileges.
-Device security parameters can only be updated by privileged users who are allowed to access the UNiD HUB.
+Device security parameters can only be updated by privileged users who are allowed to access the NodeX HUB.
 There are two access privilege levels; Admin and User.
 Admin and User (including cloud application through API) are authenticated and authorized by HUB.
 Admin users are allowed to send encrypted and signed data with secret_token to the target device, and the device validates the secret_token using a pre-configured security policy to authenticate the admin user.
 In the system software, the execution of application functionalities is enabled with the lowest level of privilege necessary for the intended function.

 ## OTA Update